Skip to content

 • Plan — the agent's planned steps and progress

-• Metrics — token usage and estimated cost
+• Metrics — token usage, live cost badge, and activity-based cost breakdown

 Handle Approvals

-Whether the agent pauses for approval depends on the permission mode:
+Whether the agent pauses for approval depends on the action policy preset:

-You can set the mode per-job, per-repo (.codeplane.yml), or globally — see Configuration.
+You can set the preset per-job, globally in Settings → Policy, or via the API — see Configuration.

 When an approval prompt appears, choose: